(Re)solving the Complex Multiscale Morphology and V-shaped Spectral Energy Distribution of a Newly Discovered Strongly Lensed Little Red Dot in A383: Spectral Energy Distribution: Splitting and Fitting

 At short wavelengths, the emission is dominated by the blue component, which shows a nearly flat SED in $f_\nu$.
-It exhibits an enhancement in F356W due to the H$\beta$+[OIII] complex, and remains relatively flat toward the red.
-The blue component is well fit by a young, star-forming stellar population with low dust attenuation ($A_V \sim 0.07$), a stellar mass of $\mstar \sim 3\times10^8,\msun$, and a star formation rate of $\mathrm{SFR}\sim1~\msun~\mathrm{yr}^{-1}$.
+It shows an enhancement in F356W, likely due to the H$\beta$+[O\,III] complex, and remains relatively flat toward the red.
+The blue component is well fit by a young, star-forming stellar population with low dust attenuation ($A_V \sim 0.07$), a stellar mass of $\mstar \sim 3\times10^8 \msun$, and a star formation rate of $\mathrm{SFR}\sim1~\msun~\mathrm{yr}^{-1}$, and we measure a UV continuum slope of $\beta_{\rm UV} \approx -2$, typical of high-redshift star-forming galaxies and clumps \citep[e.g.,][]{Bolamperti202310.1093/mnras/stad3114,Cullen2023MNRAS.520...14C}.
 In contrast, the red component becomes increasingly dominant toward longer wavelengths with an extremely steep SED, overtaking the blue around the Balmer break.
-The best-fit model suggests a significantly older, more massive, and more dust-attenuated population, with $A_V\sim 2.6$ $ \mstar \sim 6\times 10^{10}\msun$, and $\mathrm{SFR}\sim10~\msun~\mathrm{yr}^{-1}$.
+The best-fit model suggests a significantly older, more massive ($ \mstar \sim 2\times 10^{10}\msun$), and more dust-attenuated population ($A_V\sim 2.6$).

-These component-based SED fits are consistent with previous results based on the ground-based spectra, which rely on the total integrated light. \citet{Richard2011} and \citet{Stark2015} inferred a two-component star-formation history, with a young, unobscured population and a much older and dustier component.
-Their derived star-formation rates from the Ly$\alpha$ luminosity ($\sim2\,\msun$ yr$^{-1}$) are likewise in line with the properties we find for the blue component.
+Based on the HST+JWST photometry alone, the SED admits a straightforward stellar interpretation, with a blue, unobscured component and a red component that is massive and heavily dust attenuated.
+However, this picture becomes challenged when incorporating submillimeter constraints.
+A stellar population with this level of dust attenuation would be expected to produce substantial far-IR emission, which is not observed given the ALMA continuum upper limit \citep{Knudsen2016_10.1093/mnrasl/slw114}.
+Enforcing this constraint leads to poorer fits to the optical part of the SED for the red component and reduces the inferred stellar mass by more than an order of magnitude.
+We discuss this in more detail in Appendix~\ref{app:sed_fitting_bagpipes_alma}.